paul-nechifor/lfs8-docker/readme.md

 An attempt at building [Linux from Scratch 8.0-systemd][lfs8book] by using Docker.

+## TODO

+- use docker commit instead of a Dockerfile so I can have access to privileged

 ## Usage

 1. Get the sources.
 This step is manual so that the rest of them can work